 throughout OPD and collect and analyze data to investigate crimes and prevent crimes from occurring.

 The Patrol Services Bureau consists of the City’s first responders for all law enforcement aspects.
 From calls for service to community functions, these men and women serve with courage, pride and commitment.
-The Patrol Services Bureau is comprised of the East, West and North Patrol Divisions.
-This is the largest bureau within the Orlando Police Department and serves more than 270,000 citizens.
-Each Division is decentralized to better serve the City’s residents.
-In addition to sworn law enforcement officers, the Patrol Services Bureau also staffs civilian Community Service Officers who
+There are 393 Sworn and Professional Staff assigned to the Bureau comprised of the East, West and North Patrol Divisions.
+This is the largest bureau within the Orlando Police Department.
+It serves more than 270,000 residents, and millions of tourist that come to visit our city every year.